How to correct errors in your credit report

 Check your credit report

-The first thing we suggest is that you actually check in on your credit report with Equifax, Experian and TransUnion to see how it’s looking.
-This should also show you your credit scores with each at the same time, here’s a table of what their ratings are to help you.
-You can take a look at your credit report without a fee and without negatively impacting it by using one of these trusted services:
+The first thing we suggest is that you actually check in on your credit report with Equifax, Experian and TransUnion to see how it’s looking, you can take a look at your credit report without a fee and without negatively impacting it by using one of these trusted services:

 ClearScore (uses Equifax data)*